-- 1. Overview of Community Partner Seeking a Scientist Co-PI: See form on page 14. - 1.
-Application questions: See questions on page 15. - 2.
+- 1. Overview of Community Partner Seeking an Academic Co-PI: See form on next page. - 2.
+Application questions: See questions on next two pages. - 3.
 Letter of Reference.
-Includes a letter of reference from the organization you represent demonstrating support for your participation in QuickStart. - 3.
-Resume (Not to exceed 4 pages).
+Includes a letter of reference from the organization you represent demonstrating support for your participation in QuickStart. - 4.
+Resume: Not to exceed 4 pages.

-Overview of Community Partner Seeking a Scientist Co-PI
+Overview of Community Co-PI Seeking an Academic Co-PI

 Community Co-PI Name

 Organization Name

 Address

 Email

 Work Phone

 Cell Phone

 Fax Number

 Executive Director Name

 Work Phone

 Email

-Would you like the QuickStart team

-to help you find a scientific partner

-for the program?
-If not, please

-explain how you plan to find a partner for QuickStart.

-partner for QuickStart.

-Please describe the community you
+Please describe the community

-are a part of and/or represent.
+you are a part of and/or

+represent.

-What are the primary issues related
+What are the primary issues

-to breast cancer that affect your
+related to breast cancer that

-community?
+affect your community?

-What disparities issues are of most
+What disparities issues are of

-concern to your community?
+most concern to your community?

 What breast cancer and

 environmental issues are of most

 concern to your community?

 Have you or your organization

-worked on a research project before?
-If so, please briefly describe.
+worked on a research project

-beforer if so, please briefly describe.
+before?
+If so, please briefly

+describe.

-Application Questions for a Community Co-PI Seeking a Scientific Co-PI
+Application Questions for a Community Co-PI Seeking an Academic Co-PI

-Prepare a two to three page overview in response to the questions below.
+Prepare a two to three page response to the questions below.
 Please include the questions with the answers filled in underneath when you submit.

 - 1. Describe the mission of your organization, the issues the organization focuses on, the geographic reach of the organization, the demographics of the population the organization serves, and the types of services the organization provides. - 2.
 Describe your role in your organization.
-What experience, interest and skills do you have that are relevant to conducting community-based participatory research? - 3.
-Describe your experience working in partnerships and/or collaborations generally and (if applicable) in community-based participatory research. - 4.
+What experience, interest and skills do you have that are relevant to conducting community-partnered participatory research? - 3.
+Describe your experience working in partnerships and/or collaborations generally and (if applicable) in community-partnered participatory research. - 4.
 Describe your organization's experience collaborating with others beyond what you describe in #3. - 5.
 Describe your research interests.
 For example, describe the types of research questions that are interesting to you and the group/organization you are representing.
 Please be as detailed as possible.
 This is important if you would like assistance finding a scientist partner.
 The more we know about your interests, the better we will be able to help you. - 6.
 If there are other individuals who are likely to be significantly involved in the research process from your community group or organization, please describe them and their proposed contribution.
 Please note: if you would like one of them to be considered for participation in the program, please indicate who they are and why it would be important for them to participate.
 QuickStart cannot guarantee that more than the community co-PI and scientific co-PI will be able to participate in the program; however, we will consider a third partner if there is available space. - 7.
 Given the research needs and interests of the organization, why is the individual applying a good Community Co-PI candidate for this program? - 8.
 How will the organization select a replacement for you if you resign from your position? - 9.
 Is there anything else you would like the QuickStart team to know as we consider your application?

-QuickStart Application Guidelines for Scientist Co-PIs seeking a Community Co-PI
+QuickStart Application Guidelines for Academic Co-PI seeking an Community Co-PI

-The Scientist co-PI should fill out the overview form on the next page (page 16) and provide a narrative overview in response to the questions on the following page (page 17).
-Combine all pages of the application into a single pdf and email it to QuickStart@cabreastcancer.org by January 15, 2018, 5pm PST.
+The applicant should fill out the overview form on the next page (page 18) and provide a narrative overview in response to the questions on the following page (page 19).
+Combine all pages of the application into a single pdf and email it to QuickStartTP@gmail.com by January 14, 2022, 5pm PST.